CatalystCode/spk/src/commands/setup.md

          be used
       2. provide the Service Principal Id, Password and Tenant Id.
    2. Subscription Id is automatically retrieved with the Service Principal credential.
-In case, there are two or more subscription, you will be prompt to select one of them.
+In case, there are two or more subscriptions, you will be prompt to select one of them.

 It can also run in a non interactive mode by providing a file that contains